Toyota Supra review

 Interestingly, the Supra’s chief engineer, Tetsuya Tada, told Auto Express that the car’s chassis actually uses some components from the next-generation line-up of BMW M cars.
 This has intentions as a serious, pure sports car then, and the rest of the spec list backs this up.

-Of course, with prices starting at £52,695, the Supra has to do more than just drive well.
+Of course, with prices starting from around £46,000, the Supra has to do more than just drive well.
 This is a car many will use to commute in, as well as to explore the performance at the odd track day.

-There are two trim levels to choose from – the standard GR Supra and the GR Supra Pro.
-Standard equipment on the standard car is decent enough to mean that you don’t need to splash out on the Pro unless want a head-up display, wireless phone charger, full leather upholstery and other select goodies.
+Equipment levels are decent enough to mean that you don’t need to splash out on the Pro unless want a head-up display, wireless phone charger, full leather upholstery and other select goodies.

 In this review